easybuilders/easybuild/docs/Containers.rst

 Example usage
 ~~~~~~~~~~~~~

-In this example, we will use a pre-built base container image located at ``/tmp/example.simg``
+In this example, we will use a pre-built base container image located at ``/tmp/example.sif``
 (see also :ref:`containers_usage_container_base`).

 To let EasyBuild generate a container recipe for GCC 6.4.0 + binutils 2.28::

-    eb GCC-6.4.0-2.28.eb --containerize --container-base-image localimage:/tmp/example.simg --experimental
+    eb GCC-6.4.0-2.28.eb --containerize --container-base-image localimage:/tmp/example.sif --experimental

 With other configuration options left to default (see output of ``eb --show-config``),
-this will result in a Singularity container recipe using ``example.simg`` as base image,
+this will result in a Singularity container recipe using ``example.sif`` as base image,
 which will be stored in ``$HOME/.local/easybuild/containers``::

-    $ eb GCC-6.4.0-2.28.eb --containerize --container-base-image localimage:/tmp/example.simg --experimental
+    $ eb GCC-6.4.0-2.28.eb --containerize --container-base-image localimage:/tmp/example.sif --experimental
     == temporary log file in case of crash /tmp/eb-dLZTNF/easybuild-LPLeG0.log
     == Singularity definition file created at /home/example/.local/easybuild/containers/Singularity.GCC-6.4.0-2.28
     == Temporary log file(s) /tmp/eb-dLZTNF/easybuild-LPLeG0.log* have been removed.